JoyBiswasgithub/Twitter-Sentiment-Analysis/README.md

    - **Parameters**:
      - `input_dim`: Size of the vocabulary (number of unique words).
      - `output_dim`: Dimensionality of the embedding vectors (e.g., 100).
-     - `input_length`: Length of the input sequences (e.g., the maximum length of padded sequences)
+     - `input_length`: Length of the input sequences (e.g., the maximum length of padded sequences).

    **Explanation**: This layer maps each word to a dense vector, capturing semantic meaning and relationships between words.
 It helps the model understand text better by representing words in a continuous space.